zenstackhq/zenstack-docs/docs/the-complete-guide/part1/6-data-validation.md

 ### Overview

-Besides permission control, an application often also have a notion of data validity: what form data is allowed to be stored in the database.
-Database schema provides a preliminary for defining that, many rules need to be enforced outside the database.
-A few quick examples:
+Besides permission control, an application often also has a notion of data validity: what form of data is allowed to be stored in the database?
+Database schema provides a preliminary mechanism for defining that, but many rules still need to be enforced outside of it.
+Here are a few quick examples:

 - `email` field must be a valid email address.
 - `password` field must be at least 8 characters long.